ALTIBASE/Documents/3rd Party Guide for Altibase/eng/Spring Data JPA With Hibernate 6.4 User's Guide for Altibase.md

 ### Add Altibase JDBC Driver Dependency

-From patch version Altibase 7.1.0.9.0 for Altibase 7.1 and Altibase 7.3.0.0.2 for Altibase 7.3, users can download the Altibase JDBC driver from the [Maven Central Repository](https://mvnrepository.com/artifact/com.altibase/altibase-jdbc).
+From patch version Altibase 7.1.0.9.0 for Altibase 7.1 and Altibase 7.3.0.0.2 for Altibase 7.3, the Altibase JDBC driver can be downloaded from the [Maven Central Repository](https://mvnrepository.com/artifact/com.altibase/altibase-jdbc).
 Add to Altibase JDBC driver dependency as follows:

 * Add Altibase JDBC driver dependency for Altibase 7.3